Catholic Committee (Ireland): Back Lane Parliament and the Catholic Relief Act 1793

-In the 1792 Irish Parliamentary session further petitions in favour of a Catholic relief bill, introduced at London's behest to secure Catholic loyalty in the confrontation with the new French Republic, were met with unprecedented contempt.
+In the 1792 Irish parliamentary session further petitions in favour of a Catholic relief bill, introduced at London's behest to secure Catholic loyalty in the confrontation with the new French Republic, were met with unprecedented contempt.
 In response the Committee successfully organised a country-wide election to a national convention.
 In contrast to the deference the Committee had previously shown to Catholic noblemen and gentry, by standards of the time the franchise was broadly democratic.
-All the Kingdom's 32 counties and fifty nine towns and cities were to return delegates.
-Meetings open all male communicants in each parish elected one or two delegates who, convening in county meetings, would in turn choose up to four of their number for the convention in Dublin.
-The Committee's instructions underscored the democratic spirit of the exercise: "men appointed by others must hold themselves accountable to those from whom they derive their trust and must therefore regulate their conduct by the standard of general opinion".
+All the kingdom's 32 counties and fifty nine towns and cities were to return delegates.
+Meetings in each parish, open to all male communicants, elected one or two delegates who, convening in county meetings, would in turn choose up to four of their number for the convention in Dublin.
+The committee's instructions underscored the democratic spirit of the exercise: "men appointed by others must hold themselves accountable to those from whom they derive their trust and must therefore regulate their conduct by the standard of general opinion".

-At the same time, responding to the standard Ascendancy objections to their inclusion within the constitution, the Committee issued a Declaration of the civil and religious principles of Catholics.
-Excluding recognition of the infalibility of the Pope and of his civil authority, it insisted that in Ireland these would not "disturb" or "weaken" the establishment in Ireland of the Protestant religion or the security of the Protestant crown.
+At the same time, responding to the standard Ascendancy objections to their inclusion within the constitution, the committee issued a Declaration of the civil and religious principles of Catholics.
+Excluding recognition of the infallibility of the Pope and of his civil authority, it insisted that in Ireland these would not "disturb" or "weaken" the establishment in Ireland of the Protestant religion or the security of the Protestant crown.

-The elections to the convention, "conducted in a blaze of publicity", spread "an expectation of dramatic change to Cathlics at every level", and was a spur to the growth among the Catholic peasantry, petty shopkeepers and artisans of militant Defenderism The Viceroy, Lord Westmorland, called on London for additional troops.
-The Castle saw the hand of the United Irishmen, represented not only by Tone, but also by Keogh and Secretary Richard McCormick, who followed Tone into the United ranks in Dublin.
+The elections to the convention, "conducted in a blaze of publicity", spread "an expectation of dramatic change to Catholics at every level", and was a spur to the growth among the Catholic peasantry, petty shopkeepers and artisans of militant Defenderism The Viceroy, Lord Westmorland, called on London for additional troops.
+The Castle saw the hand of the United Irishmen, represented not only by Tone, but also by Keogh and Secretary Richard McCormick, who had followed Tone into the United ranks in Dublin.
 Of the 248 delegates elected to the Catholic Convention, 48 were members of the Dublin Society of the United Irishmen.